ltsp/ltsp/docs/ltsp.conf.5.md

 Space separated list.
 See /usr/share/ltsp/client/init/56-rm-services.sh for the default.
 Setting MASK_SYSTEM_SERVICES in ltsp.conf adds to that list.

+**NAT=**_0|1_
+: Only use this under the [server] section.
+Normally, `ltsp service` runs when the server boots and detects if a server IP is 192.168.67.1, in which case it automatically enables IP forwarding for the clients to be able to access the Internet in dual NIC setups.
+But if there's a chance that the IP isn't set yet (e.g. disconnected network cable), setting NAT=1 enforces that.

 **PASSWORDS_x=**_"teacher/cXdlcjEyMzQK [a-z][-0-9]*/MTIzNAo= guest[^:]*/"_
 : A space separated list of regular expressions that match usernames, followed by slash and base64-encoded passwords.
 On boot, `ltsp init` writes those